Pharmacovigilance and Risk Management Strategies Conference

 - FDA, United States

-Lisa Harinstein is a Safety Evaluator in the FDA-CDER Division of Pharmacovigilance.
+Lisa Harinstein is a Team Leader in the FDA-CDER Division of Pharmacovigilance.
 She received her Doctor of Pharmacy degree from the University of Michigan and completed a Pharmacy Practice and Critical Care Residency at the University of Pittsburgh Medical Center.
 She worked as a Surgical ICU Clinical Specialist at Cleveland Clinic prior to working at the FDA.

 Stephen Knowles, MD, MRCP